MicrosoftDocs/mooncaketest/articles/sql-database/sql-database-get-started-portal.md

 ---
-title: 'Azure portal: Create a SQL database | Microsoft Docs'
+title: 'Azure portal preview: Create a SQL database | Microsoft Docs'
-description: Learn how to create a SQL Database logical server, server-level firewall rule, and databases in the Azure portal.
-You also learn to query an Azure SQL database using the Azure portal.
+description: Learn how to create a SQL Database logical server, server-level firewall rule, and databases in the Azure portal preview.
+You also learn to query an Azure SQL database using the Azure portal preview.
 keywords: sql database tutorial, create a sql database
 services: sql-database
 documentationcenter: ''